floragunncom/search-guard-docs/_content/_docs_signals/rest_api_settings_get.md

 GET /_signals/settings/{key}
 ```

-Retries all Signals settings or a single setting item.
+Retrieves all Signals settings or a single settings item.

 ## Path Parameters

 **{key}** The configuration setting to be retrieved.
-See (Signals Administration)[administration.md] for a list of the available settings.
+See [Signals Administration](administration.md) for a list of the available settings.

 ## Responses